-The true gems of the Athenian Riviera are the well hidden beaches, either because they are not easily accessible or because the locals want to keep it to themselves, reluctant to share them to avoid “their ” beach spots getting over-crowded.
-Due to their “secret” locations these beaches are very clean, far from the noisy crowds and if you are lucky to secure a good spot you will even have a private little coast to yourself.
+The true gems of the Athenian Riviera are the well-hidden beaches, either because they are not easily accessible or because the locals want to keep it to themselves, reluctant to share them to avoid “their ” beach spots getting over-crowded.
+Due to their “secret” locations, these beaches are very clean, far from the noisy crowds and if you are lucky to secure a good spot you will even have a private little coast to yourself.
 We have compiled our list of some of the most loved hidden beaches.

 Another hidden spot with paradisal little beaches is located in the area of Vouliagmeni.
 Just before the Vouliagmenis Laimo, which is neck in Greek, and refers to the peninsula, there is the Margi 5* hotel.
-Next to it there is a building which used to be a hotel and next to it there is a gate leading to a soil pathed forest.
-As bizarre it might sound this area is known as “orphanage”, as there is an actual orphanage there, but don’t worry you won’t be invading any private property, unless you take the wrong path.
+Next to it, there is a building which used to be a hotel and next to it there is a gate leading to a soil pathed forest.
+As bizarre it might sound this area is known as an “orphanage”, as there is an actual orphanage there, but don’t worry you won’t be invading any private property, unless you take the wrong path.
 If you keep following the dirt path all the way straight, you will eventually see the sea and you will know you are in the right place.
-Once you reach the edge, there are narrow paths which lead to the hidden beaches, more like hidden paradise.
+Once you reach the edge, there are narrow paths that lead to the hidden beaches, more like a hidden paradise.
 Check it out for yourself!

 Vouliagmeni’s peninsula is well known to accommodate the famous Four Seasons Resort, the Astir Beach, the Astir Marina which berths superyachts and the Vouliagmeni Nautical Club.
 Additionally in the far end of the peninsula, you can catch the most breathtaking sunset views in Athens.
 What a lot of people don’t know though is that the peninsula is full of small paths that lead to some sandy but mostly rocky beaches.
-Those are found after the luxurious resorts and man built establishments.
+Those are found after the luxurious resorts and man-built establishments.
 Watch out: if you see a car randomly parked, there is a secret path to a beach around there!

 Limanakia in Greece is the word for little ports, but what it means is more like little harbors.
 Those again are a bit hidden, as there are no signs leading to them or Google maps directions.
 These beaches are not as safe as others if you have no knowledge of the sea, as there are quite a few sea urchins and once you dive in the water your only way out is climbing the rocks.
-Important note here, sea urchins appear in the cleanest waters, plus the views are worth the tiny risk you might need to take.
+An important note here, sea urchins appear in the cleanest waters, plus the views are worth the tiny risk you might need to take.

 Leaving Varkiza behind and driving towards Sounio there are hundreds of small hidden coasts, sandy or rocky, which are free for the public.
 As with all the other hidden ones we have mentioned these are also tricky to find, however for those ones you are a bit luckier as there are signs.
 The most beautiful hidden beaches parallel to Leoforos Souniou are:

 Legrena is the last beach before Sounio, where the temple of Poseidon lies.
 This beach stretches for many kilometers which are coated with pebbles, partially sand and big rocks that form little coves.
 It is totally unorganized, thus preserving its natural beauty.
 The waters are very clean, but can also be a bit cold.
-There are no canteens or restaurants nearby so equipe yourself well before visiting this beach.
+There are no canteens or restaurants nearby so equip yourself well before visiting this beach.